cmantuano/askdata-docs/role/suppliers-managers.md

 #### Use Askdata to strengthen your results:

-Connect your data
+CONNECT TO YOUR DATA

 Integrate Askdata with different Supply Chain data sources (Warehouse DB, etc.)

-Search & Get you data
+SEARCH & GET YOUR DATA

 Have a quick access to your Supply Chain data in different slicing (period, GEO, order, etc.)

-Share & Collaborate
+SHARE & COLLABORATE

 Elaborate Supply Chain data with your team to get new insights and improve KPIs